Strategy is what's left when code and design become free

 That constraint is collapsing.

-I'd argue that's the entire case for strategy as a serious discipline again.
+That's the entire case for strategy as a serious discipline again.
 Not strategy as a slide deck.
 Strategy as the actual rate-limiting work.

 How execution became the measure of everything

 So the field optimised.
-Agile methodologies, lean product thinking, two-pizza teams, sprint velocity as a health metric.
-All of it pointed in the same direction: keep moving, ship small, learn fast, repeat.
+Agile, lean product, two-pizza teams, sprint velocity as a health metric.
 Good advice.
 It worked.
+The mistake was assuming the underlying constraint would stay fixed.

 What changes when making gets cheap